Learn how to pierce a balloon without popping it, thanks to polymers!

-- The first step is to inflate the balloon until it’s nearly full size and then let about a third of the air out.
+The first step is to inflate the balloon until it’s nearly full size and then let about one-third of the air out.
 Tie a knot in the end of the balloon.

-- If you carefully examine the balloon you’ll notice a thick area of rubber at both ends of the balloon (where you tied the knot and the opposite end).
-This is where you will pierce the balloon with the skewer … but not yet.
+If you carefully examine the balloon, you’ll notice a thick area of rubber at both ends of it (where you tied the knot and at the opposite end).
+This is where you will pierce the balloon with the skewer, but not yet.
 Keep reading.

-- Push the skewer all the way through the balloon until the tip of the skewer touches the opposite end of the balloon where you’ll find the other thick portion of the balloon.
+Push the skewer all the way through the balloon until the tip of the skewer touches the opposite end of the balloon, where you’ll find the other thick portion of the balloon.
 Keep pushing until the skewer penetrates the rubber.
 Breathe a huge sigh of relief and take a bow!
-Ta-Da!

 Let’s do it again, but this time you’ll see the hidden “stress” in a balloon.

-- Before blowing up the balloon, use the Sharpie pen to draw about 10-15 dots on the balloon.
-The dots should be about the size of the head of a match.
+Before blowing up the balloon, use the Sharpie pen to draw about 7–10 dots on the balloon.
+The dots should be about the size of a dime.
 Be sure to draw them at both ends and in the middle of the balloon.

-- Inflate the balloon half way and tie the end.
+Inflate the balloon half full and tie the end.
 Observe the various sizes of the dots all over the balloon.

 Judging from the size of the dots, where on the balloon are the latex molecules stretched out the most?
 Where are they stretched out the least?